wdi-sg/gitbook-2018/02-js/js-dom-events/readme.md

 ```

 * make sure to use `DOMContentLoaded` or `window.onload`
-* set the click event to the main h1 text `.hightlight-span`
+* set the click event to the h1
 * set mouseover to that element
 * set keyup or keydown to the input
 * try setting some different kinds of events from MDN on these elements.